rust-lang/rfcs/text/0000-semicolon-items.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Simply put, the token `;` is now accepted as an item.
+Simply put, the token `;` is now accepted in contexts that an item or associated item is -- module bodies, function bodies, and impl/trait bodies.
-This means that you are allowed to write the following:

 ```rust
 struct Foo {